 Copper is an essential element for the body.
 It is a part of enzymes, hormones.
 The adult human body contains ~ 100-150 mg of copper and carry out certain mechanisms of its biotransformation.
 The daily intake of 4-5 mg.
-Arriving with food element is accumulated in an amount ~30% of the absorbed.
+Copper deficiency leads to anemia, growth failure, a number of other diseases, in some cases - death.
+Entering with food element is accumulated in an amount ~30% of the absorbed.
 With long-term exposure to high doses of copper occurs "breaking" the mechanisms of adaptation, turning to intoxication and poisoning.
 The main danger is posed by emissions of industrial enterprises, the products, that contacting with a copper container.
 Copper toxicity manifested in its consumption of 125-200 mg per day.
 Copper Cu2+ ion is a strong oxidizing agent, in foods destroys vitamins C and A, worsens the organoleptic properties, promotes the oxidation of lipids.

-Conventional copper concentration in food – 0.4-0.5 mg/kg.
-In a large number, it is found in meat, liver, kidneys, heart, greenery.
-Elevated levels of copper indicated in legumes.
-Especially many in animals and fish liver, before 60 mg/kg.
+The greatest amount of copper contained in the following products: nuts, soy, wheat germ, raw egg yolk, fresh meat, liver, fish, seafood, legumes, cereals, rye bread, dairy products, cheese, vegetables (potatoes, cucumber), fruits, berries, wild rose and other.